zacki744/Calander/README.md

 ## Setup
-situate youself in the webb app folder and run the folowing code in the terminal to lunch the local host server on port 1337:
+situate youself in the calander/webb app folder and run the folowing code in the terminal to lunch the local host server on port 1337:

 ```shell
 Node index.js